-Similar chaos has reigned in Seattle, one of the earliest and most concentrated sites of the pandemic.
-Due to a report of second-hand coronavirus exposure, EOIR announced at 8:46 PM on March 10, 2020, via Twitter, that the Seattle court would close on March 11.8 Subsequent tweets announced continued court closure on a daily basis until, on March 13, EOIR announced the court's closure through April 10 "due to the stage of coronavirus outbreak in Seattle."
+the court's closure through April 10 "due to the stage of coronavirus outbreak in Seattle."
 But on March 24, at 6:23 PM, EOIR announced-yet again, via Twitter-that the Seattle court would reopen the next day and that all filings due during closure were due by March 30.
 The announcement was made without explanation, and apparently without consideration of the pandemic's continued strength in Washington State, where residents are subject to a March 23 statewide "stay home, stay healthy" order.
+The Seattle court remains open for detained hearings.
+And the court located in Tacoma, Washington - just a few miles away - remains open for all hearings.

-Seattle and Newark are not alone, as equally chaotic, and dangerous, last-minute orders to close and reopen have occurred in New York; Elizabeth, New Jersey; Denver; Bloomington; and San Francisco, among others.
+Seattle and Newark are not alone, as equally chaotic, and dangerous, last-minute orders to close and reopen have occurred in New York; Elizabeth, New Jersey; Denver; Bloomington; and San Francisco, among others.13